NweoWasTaken/Windows-Optimization-Guide/README.md

     4) Finally this will download the ISO with the selected preferences, when the process is finished you can proceed [Booting the system] to install the system.

 3) [Universal Media Creation Tool](https://github.com/AveYo/MediaCreationTool.bat)🟢✅⭐: Universal Media Creation Tool is a script made in Batch and PowerShell that allows you to download any version of windows 10, even the enterprise editions, it's very useful.
 It also downloads everything from official windows servers, the problem is that like [method 1](#getWin10M1) it uses a download tool which can be a bit more annoying than a direct download.
+Now I will give you a step by step, simple how to get your ISO.

+    a) Download the zip file from the official repository.

+    b) Run the `MediaCreationTool.bat`, this will open several cmd and powershell terminals, you should wait until you get one with all Windows 10 versions as in the following image

+    c) Then choose one of the following options

+    1) Auto Upgrade

+    2) Auto ISO

+    3) Auto USB

+    4) Select

+    5) MCT Defaults

+    *You can see what each one does in detail [here](https://github.com/AveYo/MediaCreationTool.bat?tab=readme-ov-file#presets)*

 4) [Windows Downloader](https://www.heidoc.net/joomla/technology-science/microsoft/67-microsoft-windows-and-office-iso-download-tool)⚫🆓: This program not only allows you to download Win10 ISOs but also lets you download Office directly.